-Mercer Hospital is an abandoned medical center in central New Jersey.
-It was first constructed in 1895 and was fully closed in late-2011.
+Mercer Hospital is an abandoned medical center in Trenton, New Jersey.

-Julia Scudder, who had taken care of her mother and sister through their final months, met with Dr S.T.
+Julia Scudder, who had taken care of her mother and sister through their final months, met with Dr. S.T.
 Lowrie and the Reverend John Hall, pastor of the First Presbyterian Church, to establish a hospital for Trenton.
-6 The Trenton Hospital was organised on November 19, 4 but the movement ended in a consensus that adequate funding could not be secured for such as facility.
-Scudder persisted and met with Dr William Elmer and Dr W.W.I.
+6 The Trenton Hospital was organized on November 19, 4 but the movement ended in a consensus that adequate funding could not be secured for such as facility.
+Scudder persisted and met with Dr. William Elmer and Dr. W.W.I.
 Phillips, the physicians that attended her mother and sister.
 They encouraged her to begin fundraising.